Dr Christian Winkler

-Beyond my PhD research, I am also interested in political theory and philosophy, especially, the relationship between capitalism and democracy, justice, and the history of economic ideas.
+Beyond my research, I am interested in political theory and philosophy, especially, the relationship between capitalism and democracy, justice, and the history of economic ideas.

 My Research